Data Driven, Personally Crafted

 The fit session itself has several components to it.
-Each of these provide us with a picture of the individuals biomechanical profile which then has to be applied to the fit and the position decided upon.
+Each of these provides us with a picture of the individual’s biomechanical profile which then has to be applied to the fit and the position decided upon.
 A physiotherapy screening, an individual’s injury history along with biomechanics are taken into account during the process.
 Applying this information to the 3-D analysis ensures the best position for the rider.
 If you need ongoing injury management that can also be arranged through the clinic.

 How long does a fit take?

 sessions are more complicated than others either caused by the riders injury history or simply by their pedaling mechanics and sometimes large functional asymmetries.
 In other words, the left and right sides can be very different!

 What do I need to bring with me?

 To the fitting session, you will need to bring with you your bicycle, a set of appropriate cycling shoes and a set of shorts and short-sleeved top (ideally tight fitting to prevent any unwanted movement of the LED markers).

 The process is subjective but electrodes should be placed accurately to allow for reliable and valid data to be obtained.
 Our Lead Fitter is a Chartered Physiotherapist ensuring accurate and detailed knowledge of surface anatomy.
 This is a crucial part of the

 Retül fit process.
 Bad marker placement = bad data = bad fit decisions.

 Can I transfer my fit to another bike?